DLMedeiro/Achievo/README.md

 create-react-app . --template typescript
 Learned about React Hook Form
-Start with a basic to-do list with additional fields
+Start with a basic to-do list with additional fields Expand list component - delete feature
+    incorporate UUID
+    restructure components and movement of props between components Change item into a class to incorporate methods for each added item -> not needed for add end delete complete delete function

 # Getting Started with Create React App